 - Do not hang oven mitts or potholders near the stove or over it.

-- Use electrical outlet safety covers to protect children from outlets.
+- Do use electrical outlet safety covers to protect children from outlets.

 - Use fireplace and wood burner screens, when they are in use.

-- Use careful handling of irons, curling irons and other hot appliances.
+- Deploy careful handling of irons, curling irons and other hot appliances.

 - Use cool humidifiers.

-If you scalded or blemished by something extremely hot, after you go to the hospital, you may want a free legal consultation with a tort attorney at Ehline Law Firm PC.
-If so, call 213.596.9642, or 888.400.9721.
+If you scalded or blemished by something extremely hot, go to the hospital.
+Then you may want a free legal consultation with a tort attorney.
+So call Ehline Law Firm Personal Injury Attorneys, APLC.
+24/7 we await your call at (213) 596-9642, or (888) 400-9721.